Luke Skywalker: The Force Awakens (2015)

-Luke's lack of screen time in The Force Awakens was due to concerns by screenwriter Michael Arndt that his presence would distract from Rey, leading to an agreement that he be removed from the screen and instead become a plot device.
-Hamill attended meetings for script readings, and helped conceal Luke's role in the film; instead of dialogue, he read stage directions.
-According to director and co-writer J. J. Abrams, this allowed Hamill to remain involved and his reading helped make a "better experience for everyone."
+During development of the sequel film The Force Awakens, the film's screenwriter Michael Arndt was concerned that Luke's presence would distract from the main protagonist Rey.
+Therefore, instead of being a major character in the film, Luke became a plot device.
+Hamill attended script readings, during which he read stage directions instead of dialogue.
+According to the film's director and co-writer, J. J. Abrams, this allowed Hamill to remain involved, and his presence enhanced the readings for everyone.

+Lucas stated that, in his original plans for the sequel trilogy, Luke would have begun rebuilding the Jedi Order several years after Return of the Jedi.
+According to Lucas, only about 50 to 100 surviving Jedi would have answered his call, leading Luke to train a new generation of Jedi from children as young as two or three years old over the course of approximately twenty years.
+By the end of the trilogy, Luke's efforts to rebuild the Jedi Order would have been largely complete.

 Portrayal

 Mark Hamill was originally cast as Luke for Star Wars (1977).
 Other actors who auditioned for the role include Robby Benson, William Katt, Kurt Russell, and Charles Martin Smith.
-Hamill was injured in a car accident in January 1977, fracturing his nose and cheekbone.
-Lucas justified the slight change to Hamill's likeness this would impose upon the sequel film, The Empire Strikes Back (1980), by asserting that in the interim between the two films, Luke had been fighting for the Rebel Alliance.
-It was speculated that the wampa attack at the beginning of The Empire Strikes Back was written in to explain his facial injuries, but Lucas disputed this in the DVD commentary of the film.
+In January 1977, after filming was completed, Hamill was injured in a car accident.
+He fractured his nose and cheekbone, which caused scarring on his face.
+Lucas justified the change in Hamill's appearance in The Empire Strikes Back (1980) by asserting that between the two films, Luke had been fighting for the Rebel Alliance and had sustained injuries.
+It was speculated that the wampa attack at the beginning of The Empire Strikes Back was created to explain Luke's facial scarring, but Lucas disputed this in the DVD commentary of the film.